potatoeggy/eifueo/docs/eng3uz.md

 	- e.g., *She was beautiful.*
  - Allegory: The use of characters and events to describe an abstract idea to teach a moral lesson.
 	- e.g., *Animal Farm* by George Orwell, which uses farm animals and their actions to describe the Russian Revolution.
- - Ambiguity: A statement or phrase whose meaning is unclear.
+ - Ambiguity: A statement or phrase whose meaning is unclear or can have multiple different meanings.
 This can usually be resolved via context.
+Strongly recommended to be used in poetry analysis.
 	- e.g., *Nintendo sold 22 million of them.*
  - Colloquialism: The use of informal phrases or slang in writing.
 	- e.g., *"Pog!"*